cepdnaclk/e15-4py-anonymous-authentication/docs/README.md

 #### 3.1.2 Ring Signatures

 The notion of ring signature was first introduced in 2001 by Ron Rivest, Adi Shamir and Yael Tauman Kalai in [36].
 Ring signatures are used to digitally sign messages on behalf of a group.
 At the same time, makes it computationally difficult to find the exact signer.
-3.1 Cryptographic Primitives 9 Ring signatures are designed to provide anonymity to the message signer.
+Ring signatures are designed to provide anonymity to the message signer.
 The same functionality is provided by group signatures [37].
 The only difference in group signature is that it needs an authoritative entity to generate the signature.
 Therefore that entity can revoke the anonymity of the signer.
 Ring signatures do not depend on a third party to generate a signature.
 Ring signatures are spontaneous and provide unconditional anonymity.
 Over the years different ring signature schemes have been published with different features; threshold ring signatures [38], linkable ring signatures[39], revocable ring signatures[40], traceable ring signatures[41].
-Consider a scenario where a group of k entities where each entity has a public key Pi and a corresponding secret key Si.
+Consider a scenario where a group of k entities where each entity has a public key P<sub>i</sub> and a corresponding secret key Si.
 An entity r can generate a ring signature on a message m using (m, P1, . . . , Pk, Sr).
 Anyone with the knowledge of m, P1, . . . , Pk can verify the ring signature.
 No one outside the group (without a secret key Si) can generate a valid ring signature for the same group.

 #### 3.1.3 Shamir’s Secret Sharing